LukeRParker/TAK-COT-Examples/Generalised/tak/README.md

    container-creation.bat
    ```

+5. You will be asked to provide a password for the database and for the Certificate Authority. **NOTE:** These should be changed when the containers are deployed to their target environment, with any corresponding Kubernetes secrets also being updated to reflect the changes.

-5. Your container images should now be available in Docker.
+6. Your container images should now be available in Docker.
 You can now push these images to a remote CR.
 You will also see that additional yaml files have been created to support deployment to Kubernetes. **Note** - the secrets you provided earlier are written into the following files by **core_config_creator.py**.
 These files should be removed when no longer required.

 ```
 ./deployment/ca-password-secret.yaml